Home

 In Power BI Desktop, we have the lovely “Copilot” button standing tall alongside the “Publish” button.
 Once we select this, we see a new pane – yes, more panes.
 Below, you will see we have two options that Copilot is offering us.
 Additionally, we can simply go ahead and type out what report we want or the question we need help with.

-Copilot panel in Power BI Desktop
+Copilot Panel in Power BI Desktop

 On a side note, looking at this, some might think, "Will AI replace the report developer?"
 Well, I won't go into detail over this, but I have previously posted about it on LinkedIn, so check out my thoughts there.